afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 Wouldn’t you already start wondering if you could just use coding assistants instead of relying on them?
 Now think of someone else — someone deeply involved.
 Given a task, they ask the right questions, write thoughtful documentation, and actively try to make things simpler for both the next engineer and the end user — even while adding a complex feature to the system.
 This person will likely take more time than the first.
 Yet, in very short time, the team realizes how valuable these genuinely slow ones are.
 They become indispensable — and are often the last person anyone would consider letting go.

+**None of that unfolds in a neutral workplace.** Incentives get a vote too.

+## When the organisation punishes judgement

+Your judgement at work is never only up to you.
+Many engineers **would** like to ask “do we really need this?” — but the job only cheers when tickets close, points move, and demos ship.
+Calendars stay full.
+Old mess rarely shows up on a scorecard.
+If you look “slow,” people read it as checked out, not careful.
+So good people learn to **move fast**, even when they know better.
+You also inherit mess and deadlines you did not create.

+**This story shows up a lot** (not one company — a pattern people tell in different places): in planning, someone says the new work will **double up** an old path and make production harder to reason about.
+The worry becomes a “follow-up ticket.”
+The feature still goes out for the big demo.
+A few weeks later, the same few people are on call at odd hours while the two paths drift.
+At review time, nobody writes up the change that would have **removed** half the integration.
+What gets praised is what **adds** more boxes to the slide. **You get what you measure.**

+Saying that is not an excuse.
+It is where a plan starts.
+When you push back, spell out the risk in plain language: more outages, harder fixes, more pages.
+Write the trade-off down.
+Ask to drop one roadmap item when the win is **less** to own. **Leaders** matter here: leave a little room to delete work, cheer when someone merges **less** code, and look at outcomes — not only how busy the team looked.
+If that never happens, judgement stays a lonely habit.
+The org trains everyone to ship fast, then asks why the pile of work never gets smaller.

+**So when you push back, you need words that are hard to hand-wave** — not slogans, but qualities of systems everyone can recognise.
+That is where a compact shared vocabulary helps.

 ## Three Pillars of Judgement
 Judgement about what to build, what to cut, and what to refactor is at the core of engineering.
 This idea isn’t new — it’s articulated clearly in Designing Data-Intensive Applications (Chapter 1), through three qualities of good systems: